Sasanian Empire: Government

 The Sassanids established an empire roughly within the frontiers achieved by the Parthian Arsacids, with the capital at Ctesiphon in the Asoristan province.
 In administering this empire, Sassanid rulers took the title of shahanshah (King of Kings), becoming the central overlords and also assumed guardianship of the sacred fire, the symbol of the national religion.
 This symbol is explicit on Sassanid coins where the reigning monarch, with his crown and regalia of office, appears on the obverse, backed by the sacred fire, the symbol of the national religion, on the coin's reverse.
-Sassanid queens had the title of Banbishnan banbishn (Queen of Queens).
+Sassanid queens had the title of banbishnan banbishn (Queen of Queens).

 On a smaller scale, the territory might also be ruled by a number of petty rulers from a noble family, known as shahrdar, overseen directly by the shahanshah.
 The districts of the provinces were ruled by a shahrab and a mowbed (chief priest).
-The mowbed's job was to deal with estates and other things relating to legal matters.
+The mowbed dealt with estates and other legal matters.
 Sasanian rule was characterized by considerable centralization, ambitious urban planning, agricultural development, and technological improvements.
 Below the king, a powerful bureaucracy carried out much of the affairs of government; the head of the bureaucracy was the wuzurg framadar (vizier or prime minister).
 Within this bureaucracy the Zoroastrian priesthood was immensely powerful.
-The head of the Magi priestly class, the mowbedan mowbed, along with the commander-in-chief, the spahbed, the head of traders and merchants syndicate Ho Tokhshan Bod and minister of agriculture (wastaryoshan-salar), who was also head of farmers, were, below the emperor, the most powerful men of the Sassanid state.
+Below the emperor, the most powerful men of the Sassanid state were his chief officials: the mowbedan mowbed, the head of the priestly class (magi); the spahbed, the commander-in-chief; the hutukhshbed, the head of traders and merchants' syndicate; and the minister of agriculture, the wastaryoshan-salar, who was also head of farmers.

-The Sassanian rulers always considered the advice of their ministers.
-A Muslim historian, Masudi, praised the "excellent administration of the Sasanian kings, their well-ordered policy, their care for their subjects, and the prosperity of their domains".
+Formally absolute monarchs, the Sasanian rulers usually considered the advice of their ministers.
+A 10th-century Muslim historian, al-Masudi, praised the "excellent administration of the Sasanian kings, their well-ordered policy, their care for their subjects, and the prosperity of their domains".
 In normal times, the monarchical office was hereditary, but might be transferred by the king to a younger son; in two instances the supreme power was held by queens.
 When no direct heir was available, the nobles and prelates chose a ruler, but their choice was restricted to members of the royal family.